Rao Sardar Ali Khan

 Rao Sardar Ali Khan (راؤ سردار علی خان; born 21 February 1965) is a Pakistani civil servant and police officer who served as inspector-general of police (IGP) of the Punjab Police.
 He served from 8 September 2021 to 22 July 2022.
-He is currently serving as IG of Railway Police of Pakistan.
+Prior to his retirement, he served as IG of Railway Police of Pakistan.
+On 29 June 2025, he was appointed as a Member of the Federal Public Service Commission (FPSC) of Pakistan.

 Early life and education

 Rao Sardar Ali Khan was born on 21 February 1965, in Lodhran, Pakistan.
 His family migrated from Julana, Jind District, Haryana, in 1947.
 Prior to joining the civil service, he graduated with an MBBS from the King Edward Medical College in Lahore.

 Career

 Rao Sardar is a graduate of the 18th Common batch of the Civil Service.
 He was commissioned in the Police Service of Pakistan in 1990 at the age of 25, as an assistant superintendent of police (ASP).
 As ASP, he held postings in Quetta and Bannu, before discharging duties as a sub-divisional police officer (SDPO) in Quaidabad, Quetta, Samhari, Jafarabad, and Ferozewala.
 He was promoted to the rank of superintendent (SP), following which he served in various districts of the Punjab including Faisalabad, Bahawalpur, Sargodha, Rahim Yar Khan, Chakwal, and Mianwali.
 Later, he was appointed as the additional inspector-general (AIG) for Development and for Logistics, before being transferred to the Establishment Division in Islamabad.

 Rao Sardar was then promoted to the rank of deputy inspector-general (DIG), following which he held the posts of DIG for Operations in Lahore, City Police Officer (CPO) in Faisalabad, and Regional Police Officer (RPO) in Sargodha and Bahawalpur.
 He also worked in the Intelligence Bureau for five years, during which he headed its Punjab branch, and served on a United Nations mission in an official capacity for eight months as well as in Australia for two years.
 In April 2020, Rao Sardar was given charge of leading the Punjab Safe Cities Authority as its Managing Director.